michaelpoi/django-post_office/docs/source/usage.rst

 When needed base file was created, users can create 2-phase templates using it.
 For it you should simply:

-1. Open admin interface and click create new Email Template.
+1. Open admin interface and click create new EmailMergeModel.
 2. Enter a name which will be used as an template alias for sending.
 3. Click "Save and continue editing" (This event is also triggered when a base file is changing)
 4. Forms for placeholders editing will appear with defaults, such as: